 Once the image data has been captured, it can be used to create three-dimensional “virtual models” that enable The Gelb Center to visualize electronically without having to take impressions and wax bites.
 This saves time for the dental professional and eliminates the need for the unpleasant and often messy practice of creating plaster models.

 In addition, it is now possible for The Gelb Center’s sleep doctors to locate impacted molars and cuspids and to measure the dimensions of the alveolar bone with great accuracy.
 And the technology makes it possible to assess with a high degree of confidence the amount of resorption of adjacent teeth that has occurred and to precisely determine the potential for orthodontic tooth movement.

 CBCT imaging means more accurate and economical record-keeping for the Patient.
 The typical orthodontic post-treatment process used to mean double-pouring the model from which the patient’s retainer was made and preserving it as a final study model, taking lateral head and panoramic x-rays, and photographing the patient.
 With CBCT, these steps are unnecessary.
 All that’s required is to take a final cone beam scan and take photographs.
 This represents important time, space, and money savings for the Patient.

-If you currently experiencing Sleep Apnea or a Sleep Disorder please feel contact the best in class, top rated Sleep Apnea / Sleep Disorder specialist, Doctor Michael Gelb’s NYC or White Plains, New York office today.
+If you currently experiencing Sleep Apnea or a Sleep Disorder please feel contact the best in class, top rated Sleep Apnea / Sleep Disorder specialist, Dr. Michael Gelb’s NYC or White Plains, New York office today.

 635 Madison Avenue, 19th Floor